oliverandrich/django-startproject/README.md

 # run test suite with code coverage analysis
 just coverage

-# Lock dependencies for the Dockerfile
-just lock

-# Update htmx to the latest stable version
-just update_htmx
 ```

 ## Environemt Variables for Docker and your .env file